Most requestedHammam & Spa in Marrakech

 3 to 10 days

 Practice in the heart of the ancient medina.
 Many of Marrakech's finest riads have converted their rooftop terraces into open-air yoga shalas, where morning vinyasa unfolds against the silhouette of the Atlas Mountains.
-The typical programme combines sunrise and sunset practice with hammam sessions, meditation in courtyard gardens, and explorations of the city's sensory richness.
+A typical programme combines sunrise and sunset practice with hammam sessions, meditation in courtyard gardens, and explorations of the city's sensory richness.
 The contrast between the stillness of practice and the vitality of the souks creates a uniquely Moroccan yoga experience.

 Programme Highlights